 Why not?
-Legally speaking, CBS could run a TROJAN ad during Super Bowl 50.
+Legally speaking, CBS could run a Trojan ad during Super Bowl LIII.
 But the major networks usually relegate condom commercials to late-night programming.
-(And the Super Bowl is famously prude.)
+(And the Super Bowl is famously prudish.)

-How prude?
+How prudish?
 Remember Janet Jackson’s wardrobe mishap?
 Well, they’re still recovering from that.

-In 2007, a TROJAN ad called “Evolve,” featuring a blonde in a bar surrounded by (actual) pigs ran on NBC and ABC — but not CBS and FOX — even though all had recently aired an ad that promoted condom use to protect against HIV.
-According to the New York Times, FOX rejected the the ad, saying, “Contraceptive advertising must stress health-related uses rather than the prevention of pregnancy.”
+In 2007, a Trojan ad called “Evolve,” featuring a blonde in a bar surrounded by (actual) pigs, ran on NBC and ABC — but not CBS and FOX — even though all had recently aired an ad that promoted condom use to protect against HIV.
+FOX rejected the ad, saying, “Contraceptive advertising must stress health-related uses rather than the prevention of pregnancy.”